Professor in African History and Head of Department

 2002-2005: DPhil, Modern History, St Peter’s College, University of Oxford

 2005-2006: Postdoctoral fellow, Program on Order, Conflict and Violence at the Macmillan Center for International & Area Studies, Yale University

 2006-2008: Lecturer in History, University of Exeter

 2008-2013: Assistant/Associate Professor in African History, University of Warwick

 2013-present: Professor in African History, University of Warwick

 My main interests are in the colonial and post-colonial history of Kenya.
 My first book was a study of loyalism during the Mau Mau rebellion in late-colonial Kenya and my second a narrative of post-colonial politics up to the present.
 These two projects have led to other interests in contemporary Kenyan politics and counterinsurgency.
-I am currently completing a co-authored monograph (with David Anderson) on the history of loyalism in the British Empire.
+I am currently completing a co-authored book (with David Anderson) on the history of loyalism in the British Empire.
+I am also interested in the global expriences of Kenyans during the independence era.
 As a result of my links with Warwick's Global History and Culture Centre, I have also run a number of events on the place of Eastern Africa in gIobal history.
 I am happy to supervise postgraduate students interested in any of these of areas.

-Other academic publicationsAllies at the End of Empire: Loyalists, Nationalist and the Cold War, 1945-76 (Routledge, London: 2018) [co-edited with David Anderson].
+'Political Traffic: Kenyan Students in Eastern and Central Europe, 1958-1969,' forthcoming, Journal of Contemporary History.Allies at the End of Empire: Loyalists, Nationalists and the Cold War, 1945-76 (Routledge, London: 2017) [co-edited with David Anderson].